-This planning proposal has been prepared in response to this latest Council resolution, for consideration by the DPE.
+The current planning proposal has been prepared in response to this latest Council resolution.

 The planning proposal has been prepared in accordance with guidelines published by the NSW Government and is comprised of the following parts: Part 1 outlines the objectives and intended outcomes of the proposed amendments.
 Part 2 explains the provisions through which the amendment will take place.
 Part 3 seeks to justify the need to amend the Tweed LEP 2014 against the statutory framework and is followed by an outline of community consultation proposed for the process and an indicative timeline.